nicusX/flink-sql-local-playground/sql-examples/basic-room-temperature.md

-# Flink basic SQL example
+# Flink basic SQL example - Average room temperature

 1. Generate random temperature measurement records and write to a kafka topic
 2. Read the topic and print the average temperature of each room over a 10 second window